Reliable information on urology - Patient Information

 How will my testosterone level be affected after an orchidectomy?

-If you have one testicle removed, your body should still make enough testosterone as long as the other testicle is healthy.
-However, if you have had or are having chemotherapy, your testosterone levels might drop for a while, but they usually return to normal after treatment.
+If one testicle is removed, your body will usually still produce enough testosterone as long as the other testicle is healthy.
+However, if you have had or are having chemotherapy, your testosterone levels might drop temporarily.
+The good news is that they usually go back to normal after treatment, but this can take up to a year.

 If you have both testicles removed (bilateral orchidectomy), your body will have very little testosterone, and you will need testosterone replacement therapy to stay healthy.